 Nidi di Rondine: Nidi di Rondine means ‘swallows nest’ and is a stuffed pasta dish.
 The nests are stuffed with bechamel sauce and topped with cooked ham and fontina cheese.
 This delectable dish has a looks almost too fantastic to eat but rest assured you will eat it.

-San Marino can be an expensive city but it’s still generally an affordable destination for travelers on a tight budget.
-The cost of your trip to San Marino really depends on the level of comfort you will want while here.
-If you’re backpacking and planning on staying in dormitories, hostels and eating fast food then budget between 35 to 50 euros a day.
-If you prefer to stay in 3-4 star hotel rooms and eat in mid-range restaurants you could spend anywhere between 50 to 100 euros per day.
-If you want to enjoy luxury 4-5 star accommodation and gourmet restaurants then budget about 250 euros plus a day.
+San Marino is generally an affordable destination for travelers on all budgets.
+The cost of your trip to San Marino really depends on the level of comfort you want.
+If you are backpacking and planning on staying in dormitories, hostels and eating fast food then budget between 50 to 100 euros per day.
+If you prefer to stay in 3-4 star hotel rooms and eat in mid-range restaurants you could spend anywhere between 100 to 250 euros per day.
+If you want to enjoy luxury 4-5 star accommodation and gourmet restaurants then budget at least 250 to 500+ euros per day.

 Meal For One

-Other essential items to pack for a trip to San Marino include a good quality travel backpack.
+Other essential items to pack for a trip to San Marino include, most importantly, a good quality travel backpack.
 Choose the brand carefully and make sure you find the right size backpack for your torso.
 Believe me, doing this will make all the difference and prevent major backache.
+Read our related blog post with advice on how to choose the best backpacks for women travelers.
 Smaller items to pack include a padlock, sleep sheet and a money belt to keep important documents close to you.

 Last but not least and perhaps the most fun part of the trip planning journey is packing!